-No Such Thing As A Stupid Question Online PMF Forum Tuesday 2nd November 13:00 to 14:30 GMT We’ve assembled a panel of Production and Technical Managers from a range of roles and positions in the industry raring to answer all the questions that you have always wanted to ask.
-These
+No Such Thing As A Stupid Question Online PMF Forum Tuesday 2nd November 13:00 to 14:30 GMT or follow the Forum our Facebook page We’ve assembled a panel of Production and Technical Managers to answer all the questions that you have always wanted to ask.

 50 Women In Theatre is published today, by Supernova Books.
 It is a vibrant look through the eyes’ of women celebrating early female pioneers and legends through to the rule breakers.
 In a wonderful selection of women’s creative practice both front and back stage, the book features 25 legends of